Fans at the Masters Tournament lament loss of popular concessions item: ‘Crushing news’ - NewsBreak

 The Georgia Peach Ice Cream Sandwich, a staple of the Masters’ concessions menu for around a decade, had developed a loyal following over the years.
 The $2 treat had once even inspired Adidas to create a limited-edition golf shoe with “a sugar cookie-like colorway” on the sole, specifically for die-hard fans of the dessert item.

 But, alas, there will be no ice cream sandwiches available for 2022’s Masters attendees at Augusta National.
 Golf Magazine reported earlier this week that employees at the club’s concessions stands were citing “supply-chain issues” as the cause.
-The outlet was unable to confirm which of the treat’s components was at the center of the snag.NOPD searches for man who reportedly set someone’s car on fire
+The outlet was unable to confirm which of the treat’s components was at the center of the snag.Hershey unveils limited-edition Kit Kat flavor

 Fans were nonetheless shocked at the news, with “quite a lot” inquiring as to the whereabouts of the sandwich during pre-tournament events, The Augusta Chronicle reported.
 On Twitter, users described the lack of ice cream treats as “awful” and “crushing news,” and another questioned the so-called supply-chain issue.